 On the Tax Service site, you can find some information in English about various benefits for which you might be eligible.
 To determine if you are eligible for the benefit(s), answer the questions for the trial calculation at this link (NOTE: the trial calculation is only in Dutch).

-Of course you could ask someone in your surroundings, who has full understanding of Dutch, to help you.
-But you have to be very sure that your application is correct.
 The Tax Service checks some conditions on your application before administering the benefit, but initially assumes the information you fill in is correct.
 If something is not correct, the Tax Service may not discover it until (sometimes) years later.
 Thus, you want to avoid a situation where you do, indeed, receive a benefit only to find out perhaps years later that this was unjustified and that you have to pay it all back!